New Years Day of 2018 we pulled the trigger. I signed us up for the 13th annual MR340 while Courtney sweet talked Mindy into being our ground crew.

 I got with Sam and he let us borrow his Minnesota III which is a very nice and stable vessel.
 That solved that.
 We paddled it about 3 miles on Lonestar lake, the Saturday before the race, and declared we were ready!

 For the race we had a plan similar to the first and second years Sam and I did it.
 Similar stops and schedule and with the water a good five feet higher at Kansas City it seemed doable.
 The ground crew schedule was significantly different.
 Mindy was going to meet us before dark and we would haul our sleep gear in the canoe, then crash out on our own.
-I was pretty proud of myself for packing a decent sleep kit, with proper twin size air mattresses, an electric pump and sleeping bags, pillows and a tarp in case of rain.
+I was pretty proud of myself for packing a decent sleep kit into one bin, with proper twin size air mattresses, an electric pump and sleeping bags, pillows and a tarp in case of rain.
 I have never setup a tarp shelter but I watched some youtube vids and figured in the heat of the moment I could make it happen.
 This worked out better than I expected really.

 We got all the stuff packed, got the kids dropped off at Nanny’s house, attended the Safety Meeting, packed the food, got the jeep loaded and dropped off at Mindy’s house and we were ready to hit the river.